 Cannabidiol (CBD) is one of the most well-known cannabinoids found in the cannabis plant.
 The reason it is so well known is the list of benefits associated with CBD.
 CBD alone can address the problems mentioned above.
-Our body's endocannabinoid system uses CBD in sync with our nervous system to handle pain, inflammation, and stress.
+Our body's endocannabinoid system uses CBD in sync with our nervous system to handle discomfort, unhealthy mood levels, and sleep.

 What are the most common reasons for sleeplessness at night?
 According to the sleep foundation, the most common problems include stress, poor sleeping habits, anxiety and depression, physical illnesses and pain, medications, neurological problems, and specific sleep disorders.
-CBD may not directly make you fall asleep, but it can help soothe pain, reduce stress and anxiety, and relax the mind and body enough to fall asleep.
+CBD may not directly make you fall asleep, but it can help soothe discomfort and improve relaxation for the mind and body enough to fall asleep.
 Click here to learn more.

 Tetrahydrocannabinol (THC) is widely known as the cannabinoid in the cannabis that gets you high.
 This high is usually associated with increase appetite, hallucinations, and impaired thinking.
 These effects generally occur if THC is taken in large quantities.
 The U.S. federal government has determined that the safe and legal limit of THC is less than 0.3%.

 What benefits can THC provide?
-Much like CBD, studies show that when THC is paired with other cannabinoids, it can help with pain, inflammation, mood, sleep, and nausea.
+Much like CBD, studies show that when THC is paired with other cannabinoids, it can assist with discomfort, mood, and sleep.
 Products containing THC and other cannabinoids tend to be more effective due to the entourage effect.

 Cannabinol (CBN) has been known to act as a sedative and sleep aid.
 When paired with other cannabinoids like CBD or THC, the effects of CBN are increased through the entourage effect.
 Click here to learn more.

 Cannabigerol (CBG) is very similar to CBD.
 However, CBG is not as prominent in the cannabis sativa plant as CBD.
-CBG effectively reduces pain, inflammation, and mental ailments like stress, anxiety, and feelings of depression.
+CBG effectively reduces discomfort, and mental ailments.
 Click here to learn more.

-Cannabichromene (CBC) has been found to assist with pain, inflammation, and brain function.
+Cannabichromene (CBC) has been found to assist with discomfort, and brain function.
 When CBC is paired with other cannabinoids like CBD and THC, the effects can be amplified.
 Click here to learn more.